palash-21/myfirstdjproject/README.md

     ls.save()

+# Forms in django
-# To add form in html, we just need to add the form element with method & action and the submit button in html
+    To add form in html, we just need to add the form element with method & action, the submit button
     and use a {{form}} object for all the fields
     # note : need to always use {% csrf_token %} inside the form element in django